jdai8/cmsc430/README.md

 - `append : List, x -> y` - adds the second argument to the end of the list.

+- `list : x ... -> List` - creates a list with its arguments.

 ### Other

 - `void : () -> void` - returns void.